Microsoft has published multiple OneNote apps—the OneNote app in the Microsoft 365 setup and OneNote for Windows 10.

 - Timestamps to add current time in notes

-OneNote allows you to configure the page size and its layout.
-You can either choose from built-in page sizes such as letter, legal, A4, etc., or set a custom height and width of the page.
+The OneNote app allows you to configure the page size and its layout.
+You can choose from built-in page sizes such as letter, legal, A4, etc., or set a custom height and width of the page.

-In addition to this, you can adjust page orientation, margins, and page direction.
+In addition to this, you can adjust page orientation, margins, and page direction while printing.

 OneNote lets you record and insert both audio and video in notes.
 In contrast, OneNote for Windows 10 only supports audio recording.

-OneNote is the winner of this round because it supports exporting notes in OneNote, PDF, XPS, and single-file web page format.
+The OneNote app won this round because it supports exporting notes in OneNote, PDF, XPS, and single-file web page format.

 There isn’t much of a difference when it comes to sharing.
 Both let you add email addresses and manage the permissions.
 Both support view and edit permissions.

-OneNote has a couple of extra options that only work if you have an Office subscription.
-You can set the link expiration date or password to protect notes.
+OneNote has some extra options that only work if you have an Office subscription.
+You can set the link expiration date or add a password to protect notes.

-Most templates are basic, but you have the option to see and inspire yourself and find something perfect.
+Most templates are basic, but you can see and inspire yourself and find something perfect.

 Both support synching of notes using OneDrive (cloud storage program).
-Any changes you make in one app will amend changes in the other OneNote apps regardless of the platform.
+Any changes you make in one app will amend the other OneNote apps regardless of the platform.

 Backing up data

-OneNote lets you store backups of notebooks on local storage, but this option is not available in the Windows 10 version.
+OneNote lets you store backups of notebooks on local storage, but this option is unavailable in the OneNote for Windows 10 app.

 You can configure the backup interval and backup copies.
 Furthermore, the backup files are stored in the installation directory but can be modified.

-Both have the drawing tool, but there are some minor differences.
-The first difference is choosing a custom color for pens and highlighters.
+Both have the drawing tool with some minor differences.
+The first is choosing a custom color for pens and highlighters.

 In OneNote, you can choose from 52 colors.
-In comparison, OneNote for Windows 10 offers 17 colors, each with 19 shades.
+OneNote for Windows 10 offers 17 colors, each with 19 shades.

-Proofing is a part of the OneNote vs. OneNote for Windows 10 comparison.
-Both have a proofreading feature to identify and correct syntax errors, but the OneNote app lets you manage what to mark as an error.
+Proofreading is another option that makes us think about which OneNote to use.
+Both have options to proofread and correct errors, but the OneNote app lets you manage what to mark as an error.

 Under the proofing section, you can modify the below settings: